 Required courses................................9-11 credits

 ITA261 Italian Society in Film (in English) (4)

 ITA331 Italian Literature in English I (3)

 ITA332 Italian Literature in English II (3)

 ITA441 Modern Italian Literature (in English) (3)

-A five-week summer program in Italian is offered in Urbino, in cooperation with the Office of International Education.
+A five-week summer program in Italian is offered in Urbino, in cooperation with the Center for International Programs.
 The program includes courses in Italian language, literature and culture.

 An academic-year program is available at the University of Urbino to qualified undergraduate students having at least two years of college-level Italian.